Salah-Eddine Oulad M'Hand

-Zine-Eddine Oulad M'Hand (born 20 August 2003), known as Salah-Eddine Oulad M'Hand, is a Dutch professional footballer who plays as a midfielder for Arsenal.
+Zine-Eddine Oulad M'Hand (born 20 August 2003), known as Salah Oulad M'Hand, is a Dutch professional footballer who most recently played as a midfielder for Premier League club Arsenal.

 Club career

 As a youth player, Oulad M'Hand joined the youth academy of Dutch side Feyenoord.
 In 2020, he joined the youth academy of English Premier League side Arsenal.

 On 23 August 2022, he moved on loan to Hull City for the season, with an option for Hull to purchase the player at the end of the season.

-An injury that Oulad M'Hand picked up on Arsenal's pre-season tour of the United States meant that he had not made his first team debut by the time the Championship season took a break for the 2022 FIFA World Cup.
-During that break, Oulad M'Hand suffered a setback to that injury which meant he did not travel with the Hull City squad to their mid-season training camp in Turkey, with the player instead returning to Arsenal for treatment and aiming to make his debut for Hull before the end of the season.
+An injury that Oulad M'Hand picked up on Arsenal's pre-season camp in Germany meant that he had not made his first team debut by the time the Championship season took a break for the 2022 FIFA World Cup.
+During that break, Oulad M'Hand suffered a setback to that injury which meant he did not travel with the Hull City squad to their mid-season training camp in Turkey, with the player instead returning to Arsenal for rehabilitation and aiming to make his debut for Hull before the end of the season.

+On 31 August 2023, Oulad M'Hand moved on a new loan to Den Bosch.

+He was released by Arsenal in June 2025.